TASK: Design a PDF or similar document of 1,200 – 1,500 words that gives a focused account of:

 My work on Assignment 3 is mainly practical analysing primary data from my professional work and/or linking to on-line videos, websites and other sources.
 Going forward, and particularly in Assignment 5, I will link back to and further develop my analysis with the theoretical and methodological frameworks from Assignment 2 and with full Harvard referencing.

 My visual research is driven by professional opportunities and need to develop textless visuals on gender and empowerment for a global audience including people in communities as well as development agencies – particularly low bandwidth on-line animations.
-This research on wordless animation strategies informs and complements parallel audience work for development agency training on interactive infographics around concepts of leadership combining line drawings and text in ‘Leading Lines’ for Visual Communications Advanced Practice (to be confirmed).
+This research on wordless animation strategies informs and complements parallel but separate audience work for development agency training on interactive infographics around concepts of leadership and movement-building using Adobe Animate in ‘Only One’ for Visual Communications Advanced Practice (to be confirmed).

 My main focus in Part 3 was gathering data on three levels in order to: